Krasko25/Obsidian-Sync/Archive/D_Blue Lock.md

 #cards/dictionary

+Despite collapsing from exhaustion, what he gained from the match was worth {{its weight in gold}} (a lot).

+And the one who surpassed Kunigami Rensuke, receiving a {{bid}} (offered price) roughly three times his old offer... in 4th place, Isagi Yoichi.

 Off his back?
 He's so {{outside the box}} (creative/unpredictable)!

 Nagi is the type of guy, who can {{discard}} (getting rid something that is regarded as useless or undesirable) anything to chase what he wants.